gohugoio/hugo/content/en/functions/reflect/IsSlice.md

 ---
 title: reflect.IsSlice
-description: Reports whether the value is a slice.
+description: Reports whether the given value is a slice.
 categories: []
 keywords: []
 action: